caljoseph/scene-segmentation/SceneSegmenter/Readme.md

 - InputReader.py: Deals with all external files, including txt and csv inputs for both the text itself and the groundtruth.
 - Embedder.py: Creates embeddings from the split inputs
 - SceneIdentifier.py: Processes embeddings, then identifies scenes

+Current Issues:
+Splitting according to anything other than sentences messes up with how the ground truth works, unless the ground truth is also split using the same approach.
+This could be rectified by using a function in the InputReader class to break it up according to tokens rather than sentences.